The Ultimate Guide to Buying a USB Data Cable

 Cable length is also more important than you might think.
 A short cable is great for connecting to a portable power bank without creating a tangled mess, but it’s not practical for charging from a wall outlet across the room.
 Think about how you’ll be using the cable most often and choose a length that fits your lifestyle.

-How Power Delivery Affects Charging Speed
+How Power Delivery Impacts Charging Speed

 Power Delivery, or PD, is the technology that allows for seriously fast charging.
 A standard USB-C cable might only deliver a small amount of power, but a PD-enabled cable can handle much more—up to 240W.
 This allows it to charge power-hungry devices like laptops and tablets in a fraction of the time.
 To get these incredible speeds, you need a complete system: a PD-compatible device, a PD-rated cable, and a powerful charger.
 Pairing a high-quality cable with one of KEUTEK's fast wall chargers ensures your gear gets the maximum power it can safely handle, whether you're at home or on the go.